 If you are a maritime worker and you spend a significant portion of your work time as a captain or crew-member of a vessel in navigation, you are considered a seaman.
 As a seaman, you are entitled to workers’ compensation benefits under the Jones Act if you are injured through no fault of your own on the job.

-- Under the federal maritime doctrine of unseaworthiness, you may sue the owner of the ship or other vessel upon which you were injured.
+- Under the federal maritime doctrine of unseaworthiness, you may sue the owner of the ship or another vessel upon which you were injured.

 - Under the Jones Act, you may sue your employer for negligence.

-In any case, before you pursue compensation and/or benefits, you should first discuss your case with qualified maritime attorneys.
-They will help you better understand your options and which path you should take to gain compensation for your medical bills, any lost wages, pain and suffering, and any other necessary compensation.
+In any case, before you pursue compensation and/or benefits, you should first discuss your case with a qualified maritime attorney.
+An attorney will help you better understand your options and which path you should take to gain compensation for your medical bills, any lost wages, pain and suffering, and any other necessary compensation.